Gain in Performance of Teleportation with Uniformity-breaking Distributions: Effects of prior information on fidelity

 In contrast to uniformly distributed inputs, if the state to be teleported is chosen from a non-uniform distribution, like the polar cap, we will now show that the biased clicking probabilities imply a reduced CC requirement provided classical information transmission about the measurement outcomes from the sender to the receiver occurs via the noiseless channel.
 For a polar cap of latitude extent $\theta_0$, the outcomes of Bell measurement on an average obtain with probabilities

 while for the von Mises-Fisher density with a concentration parameter $\kappa$, the corresponding average probabilities read as

 The amount of classical information transmission from Alice to Bob can then be quantified by evaluating Shannon entropy of the probability distribution for obtaining the outcomes in Bell measurement, i.e., $H(\mathbf{X})$, with $\mathbf{X} = \lbrace p(\phi^+), p(\phi^-), p(\psi^+), p(\psi^-) \rbrace$, where $H(\lbrace p_i\rbrace) = -\sum_i p_i \log_2 p_i$.
 For consistency, when $\alpha = 1/2$, all the outcomes in the Bell measurement become equiprobable for any distribution of the input, thereby requiring $2$ bits of CC.
 However, for $\alpha < 1/2$, the average probabilities of obtaining outcomes differ from the uniform case and, therefore, one can faithfully transmit \emph{classical information} of the measurement outcomes using less than $2$ bits of CC.
-Specifically, as shown in Fig. \ref{fig:resource-cc}, we observe that for a fixed amount of entanglement in the shared state, the amount of CC decreases with the increase of information available for inputs, i.e. with \(\theta_0\) and \(1/\kappa\).
+In the limit of $\alpha \to 0$ and $\theta_0 \to 0$, we get the most asymmetric case where two of the Bell states click with probability $= 1/2$ while the other two does not click at all.
+It corresponds to a $1$-bit of CC.
+The important feature here is that the biases of Bell clickings decrease as $\mathcal{C}_{\alpha}$ increases, and when the shared state is the maximally entangled state, we arrive at the completely symmetric case of equal probability for obtaining any Bell measurement outcomes with all states of the Bloch sphere, thereby requiring the full $2$-bits of CC.
+Specifically, as shown in Fig. \ref{fig:resource-cc}, we observe that for a fixed amount of entanglement in the shared state, the amount of CC decreases with the increase of information available for inputs, i.e., with \(\theta_0\) and \(1/\kappa\).
 Interestingly, unlike the uniform case, the requirement of CC also depends on the shared entanglement.